bjornthiberg/DD2482-executable-tutorial/flox/step2/step2.md

 Run the following to to clone the repository for the example project and move into the directory:

 `git clone https://github.com/bjornthiberg/DD2482-executable-tutorial-project &&
-cd DD2482-executable-tutorial-project`
+cd DD2482-executable-tutorial-project`{{copy}}

 We can now proceed to initialize our Flox environment for the project by running the following command:

 `flox init --auto-setup`

-Flox will infer that we are working on a python project, and using the  `--auto-setup` option will automatically proceed to include a python installation in our environment.
+Flox will infer that we are working on a python project, and using the  `--auto-setup`{{}} option will automatically proceed to include a python installation in our environment.

 Basically, `flox init`{{}} does the following:
 - Creates a new Flox environment, with the same name as the directory.